apache/incubator-hugegraph/APACHE_PROPOSAL.md

 #### Meritocracy

 HugeGraph was incubated at Baidu in 2016 and open sourced on [GitHub](https://github.com/hugegraph/hugegraph) in 2018.
-The project now has 30+ contributors from many companies, some of them become committers, and has hundreds of known users around the world.
+The project(include sub-projects) now has 30+ contributors from many companies, some of them become committers, and has hundreds of known users around the world.
 We have set up the PMC Team and Committer Team, contributions are welcomed and highly valued, new contributors are guided and reviewed by existed PMC members.
 When an active contributor has submitted enough good patches, PMC will start a vote to promote him/her to become a member of Committer Team or PMC Team.

 #### Community

-Baidu has been building a community around users and developers for the last three years, now we make use of GitHub as code hosting and community communication.
-There are 10+ contributors from non-Baidu companies like 360, Kedaxunfei, Huyazhibo.
+Baidu has been building a community around users and developers for the last 3 years, now we make use of GitHub as code hosting and community communication.
+The most of core developers are from Baidu, there are 10+ contributors from non-Baidu companies like 360, Iflytek and Huya.
 We hope to grow the base of contributors by inviting all those who offer contributions through The Apache Way.

 #### Core Developers

-The core developers are already very experienced open source developers, they have managed the hugegraph community for three years, and they are contributors of Linux kernel, OpenStack, Ceph, RocksDB, Apache TinkerPop, Apache Hadoop and Apache Groovy.
+The core developers are already experienced open source developers, they have operated the HugeGraph Community for 3 years, and they are contributors of Linux kernel, OpenStack, Ceph, RocksDB, Apache TinkerPop, Apache Hadoop and Apache Groovy.

 #### Alignment